LezWatch/LezWatch/README.md

 ## Welcome to the LezWatch Documentation!

-This is where we try to explain everything.
+Everything was moved to https://docs.lezwatchtv.com